 Minimum Age of Juvenile Court Jurisdiction Maximum Age for Charging Youth in Juvenile Court Automatic Transfers or Permits Direct File Discretionary Transfers Requirement for Court to Consider Trauma or Past Victimization Summary 12 generally; 7 for specified crimes.
 13 17.
 Yes.
-Minors: (1) 13+ years of age charged with certain felony offenses and prosecuted as a "juvenile offender"; and (2) 17 years of age charged with a felony and No. N/A
+Minors: (1) 13+ years of age charged with No. N/A